kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 # Security Considerations {#sec-considerations}

-The academic works proposing KEM-Auth contain a in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [KEMTLS].
+* The academic works proposing KEM-Auth contain a in-depth technical discussion of and a proof of the security of the handshake protocol without client authentication [KEMTLS].
 The work proposing the variant protocol [KEMTLSPDK] with pre-distributed public keys has a proof for both unilaterally and mutually authenticated handshakes.

+* The client's certificate is kept secret from active observers by the derivation of the `client_authenticated_handshake_secret`, which ensures that only the intended server can read the client's identity.

+* When the client opportunistically sends its certificate, it is not encrypted under a forward-secure key.
+This has similar considerations and trade-offs as 0-RTT data.
+If it is a replayed message, there are no expected consequences for security as the malicious replayer will not be able to decapsulate the shared secret.

+* A client that opportunistically sends its certificate, SHOULD send it encrypted with a ciphertext that it knows the server will accept.
+Otherwise, it will fail.

 ## Implicit authentication